FTAI INVESTOR ALERT: Bronstein, Gewirtz and Grossman, LLC Announces an Investigation into FTAI Aviation Ltd. and Encourages Investors to Contact the Firm

-NEW YORK CITY, NY / ACCESS Newswire / January 29, 2025 / Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of FTAI Aviation Ltd. ("FTAI Aviation" or "the Company") (NASDAQ:FTAI).
+NEW YORK, NY / ACCESS Newswire / January 30, 2025 / Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of FTAI Aviation Ltd. ("FTAI Aviation" or "the Company") (NASDAQ:FTAI).
 Investors who purchased FTAI Aviation securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/FTAI.

 Investigation Details